mariajvieira/CleanItUP/README.md

 ## Project Management
+### Definition of Ready
+* User story is well-defined and includes acceptance criteria and mockups.
+* Team understands the user story and its scope.
+* The story is estimated and sized.

+### Definition of Done (DoD)
+* Code meets the project's coding standards.
+* Code is reviewed and approved by at least one other team member.
+* No critical or high-severity issues reported by static code analysis tools.
+* Unit tests are written and passing.
+* All relevant documentation is updated.
+* The feature or bug fix meets the acceptance criteria defined in the user story.
+* No open critical or high-severity bugs related to the PBI.
+* The feature is deployed to a staging environment and tested.

 ### Sprint 2 Overview
 #### Sprint Planning for This Iteration (Expected)
 Details about the planned tasks and objectives set at the beginning of the sprint.